 2-8 character NCA identifier (A-Z uppercase only, no separator).

-The NCAId shall be unique and provided by NCA itself for purpose of identification in certificates.
+The NCAId shall be unique and provided by the NCA itself for purpose of identification in certificates.

 NCAId identifier shall be composed of the same values as in the equivalent fields of the authorization number defined in clause 5.2.1.